CodeSmith32/WebScripts/README.md

 # WebScripts

-WebScripts is an open source user scripts Chromium extension that integrates Microsoft's Monaco code editor, and allows writing user scripts in either JavaScript or TypeScript.
-An open-sourced, modern, zero-tracking alternative to [Tampermonkey](https://www.tampermonkey.net/).
+WebScripts is a [user scripts](https://en.wikipedia.org/wiki/Userscript) Chromium extension that integrates Microsoft's Monaco code editor, and allows writing scripts in either JavaScript or TypeScript.
+It's an open-sourced, simple but powerful, zero-tracking alternative to [Tampermonkey](https://www.tampermonkey.net/).

 ## Features: